kct2020/goutpal-com-skeleventy/site/blog/gout-bread/index.md

 - blog
 - bread
 ---
 <p>In order to understand how bread affects gout, we need to look at scientific studies.
 Unfortunately, there are not many studies specifically about gout &amp; bread.
-But we can also look at common ingredients of bread.</p>
+But we can also look at common ingredients in bread.</p>
-<p>First, note that bread is not mentioned in the rheumatologist guidelines.
+<p>First, note that bread is not mentioned in the rheumatologist's guidelines.
 So there are no recommendations for or against bread consumption by gout patients.
 Therefore, bread is one of the many aspects of gout that need to be managed by patient and physician working in partnership.</p>
 <p>To help you play your part in that partnership, I have gathered many facts about gout &amp; bread.
 In my list below, I include the most appropriate gout progression phase.
 So that you can focus on the gout &amp; bread facts that are most relevant to you today.</p>
 <p>For other aspects of bread consumption for gout sufferers, follow the link to my bread and gout section at the end of this article.</p>
 <h2 id="bread">Gout &amp; Bread</h2>